News & Announcements

 To pull off the new architecture, Netlify needed to give developers a git-centric workflow, something that supports the move away from server applications towards APIs and microservices.
 Netlify’s Application Delivery Network removes the last remaining dependency on origin infrastructure, allowing companies to host the entire application globally.

-“Netlify is tackling an ambitious goal,” said Kleiner Perkins general partner Mamoon Hamid.
+“It’s an ambitious goal,” said Kleiner Perkins’ Mamoon Hamid, commenting on their investment in Netlify.
 “In a sense, they are completely rethinking how the modern web works.
-The response to what they are doing has been overwhelming.
-Most of the top projects in the developer space have already migrated their sites: React, Vue, Gatsby, Docker, and Kubernetes are all Netlify powered.
+But the response to what they are doing has been overwhelming.
+Most of the top projects in this developer space have already migrated their sites: React, Vue, Gatsby, Docker, and Kubernetes are all Netlify powered.
 The early traction really shows they hit a nerve with the developer community.”

 Netlify believes all sites on the internet will be powered by application delivery networks as the technology advances.

-“The cloud made it faster, easier, and cheaper to provision servers, vms, and containers,” said Mathias Biilmann, Netlify Founder and CEO.
+“The cloud made it faster, easier, and cheaper to provision servers, vms, and containers.” said Mathias Biilmann, Netlify Founder and CEO.
 “But more devices always bring more complications.
 Customers have come to us with AWS environments that have dozens or even hundreds of them for a single application.
 Our goal is to remove the requirement for those servers completely.
 We’re not trying to make managing infrastructure easy.
 We want to make it totally unnecessary.”

 “This is where the web is going,” commented Chris Coyier, CSS expert and co-founder of Codepen.
 “Netlify is just bringing it to us all a lot faster.
 With all the innovation in the space, this is an exciting time to be a developer.”